martinjohndyer/FAIR_Code_design/episodes/introduction.md

 - **Reusability**: Documentated code, use of docstrings and inline comments makes it easier for others to understand, use, and modify your code.
 Using modular design with single-task blocks also increases reusability.
 Indeed, small simple pieces can be more easily transferred to other projects or extended without significant refactoring.

-The goal of this lecture is to dive into the practices and learn a little bit more about how the way you code will greatly enhance maintainable, adaptable, and sustainable your software is in the long run.
+The goal of this lecture is to dive into these practices and learn a little bit more about how the way you code will greatly enhance how maintainable, adaptable, and sustainable your software is in the long run.

 [defressoft]: https://doi.org/10.5281/zenodo.5504016